jacogr/ethcore-jacogr/README.md

 - Babel for ES2015 -> ES5 compilation (via browserify) and uglify to minify
 - React as a JS framework (overkill here, it could/should be just a static page)
 - Mocha for JS testing
-- ESLint, Sass-lint & pug-lint for static analysis (along with CodeClimate for a GPA of the JS code)
+- ESLint, Sass-lint & pug-lint for static analysis
 - Travis for CI, running the tests and building for [https://jacogr.github.io/ethcore-jacogr](https://jacogr.github.io/ethcore-jacogr)
+- CodeClimate to do analysis (ESLint & GPA) and report on coverage (normally the go-to tool for the latter is Coveralls.io)

 ## deviations